Build to an LLM online, one short course at a time

 If you fulfil these requirements, you can apply to transfer.
 Transfers are not automatic.
 The LLM coordinator makes the final decision on degree transfers.

 If you’re taking the short course route, you do not need to apply for the Masters degree separately via our Applicant Portal.
-Instead, the School will fast-track you into the online Masters, providing you meet the eligibility criteria.
+Instead, we’ll fast-track you into the online Masters, providing you meet the eligibility criteria.

 If you fail your first attempt at a short course, you’ll be offered one chance to resit the course assessment.